- Kite Level 1: Safety Basics, Getting Ready, Start Kite Flying, Take Off

 Taking in account the kite learning scale, we can divide kitesurfers in 2 main groups: Advanced and Beginners.

-Advanced on kitesurf are people that already did kitesurfing lessons and that are able to ride upwind (they have reached the Kite Level 5 of the kite learning scale);
+Advanced on kitesurf are people that already did kitesurfing lessons in the past and are able to ride upwind (they have achieved the Kite Level 5 of the kite learning scale);

-Beginner on kitesurf are people that have never done kitesurf or people that did kitesurfing lessons in the past but have not yet reached the level 5 of the kite learning scale (people not able to ride upwind).
+Beginner on kitesurf are people that have never kitesurfed in the past or people that have kitesurfed in the past but have not yet reached the level 5 of the kite learning scale (people not able to ride upwind).

 #4.
 I am not Advanced but I had kite lessons in the past.
 Which is the Kite Course for me?